Skip to main content

 Read the information in the Teachers section so that you are aware of what to expect as your child moves through school.
 Download and print a copy of the Teachers factsheet relevant to your child’s age group and take it with you when you first raise the issue with the school.

 Buy your child a full set of colouring pencils for their own exclusive use at school (agree this with the teacher first) which are marked with the colour of the pencil.
 Crayola sell a few sets of colouring pencils which are marked with the names of the colours, but most of the Crayola range is unmarked.
-We supply a range of items via our SHOP, otherwise you can mark your own – use a white sticker to write on and note colours names aren’t helpful to colour blind children e.g. maroon or vermillion, so choose names of colours which make more sense, such as bright red.
+Otherwise you can mark your own – use a white sticker to write on and note colours names aren’t helpful to colour blind children e.g. maroon or vermillion, so choose names of colours which make more sense, such as bright red.
 Keep a similar set of marked crayons, paints, felt pens etc for your child to use at home.

 At exam time make sure you check that the school has not forgotten that your child may need extra help.
 For external exams – GCSE’s, A Levels etc ensure that the examining body have been made aware of your child’s needs by the school well in advance.
 Ask for written evidence of this from the school and find out exactly how the school intends to help your child during the exam.
 Dyslexic children are often allowed a ‘reader’ and/or a ‘scribe’ to help them in their GCSE’s.
 Your child may be entitled to have someone to identify a colour, say of litmus paper or a chemical titration in their science exam, or to name colours in a geography paper, extra time will NOT help to identify colours (either you can see colour or you can’t) so extra time is needed for the invigilator is allowed to name colours so that your child can fully mark up the paper/resources.
 Schools are not allowed to mark up papers in advance.